June 2026 · Patch 7.1f

 Yes, but not universally.
 Aatrox is still good in games where fights extend and enemies must step into his zone to contest objectives.
 He loses a lot of value against drafts that combine clean kiting, early anti-heal and disengage.
 He is therefore a strong contextual pick, not an automatically reliable blind pick.

-When should you avoid picking Aatrox?
+Q.02 When should you avoid picking Aatrox? +

 You should mainly avoid Aatrox when your team has no real engage, when the enemy can kite across multiple angles, or when anti-heal fits naturally into their builds.
 If you must both initiate, hold frontline and reach mobile carries, the pick becomes too demanding for the value it offers.